arkency/posts/posts/2017-08-29-interview-with-sergii-makagon-about-hanami-events-domain-driven-design-remote-work-blogging-and-more.md

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 > _-- Phil Karlton_

 I feel like we've been struggling with the second one.
 Naming things is hard.
 Especially considering the fact that we have ["Many Meanings of Event-Driven Architecture"](https://www.youtube.com/watch?v=STKCRSUsyP0).
 I like that talk by Martin Fowler.
-If somebody says "we have event-driven system", usually we need to ask more questions to clearly understand role of events in a system and how they're being used.
+If somebody says "we have an event-driven system", usually we need to ask more questions to clearly understand the role of events in the system and how they're being used.

 We had to refactor code couple times just to change naming conventions.
-Also, Anton suggested to create definition for each keyword.
-It's a really good idea.
+Also, Anton suggested creating a definition for each keyword.
+It was a really good idea.

-3## Where do you look for inspiration on how to design a good API for a high-level library with many adapters?
+### Where do you look for inspiration on how to design a good API for a high-level library with many adapters?

 We had a lot of good gems to get inspiration from (wisper, rails\_event\_store).
-Speaking about API for libraries, I prefer to start with something really simple, like MVP in startup world.
+Speaking about API for libraries, I prefer to start with something really simple, like MVP in a startup world.
 My idea was to solve one specific problem and make sure it works perfectly.
 When I have a simple well-tested solution I can add more features.

-In case of Hanami::Events it was as simple as: `broadcast` (or `publish`? :) and `subscribe` methods.
+In case of `Hanami::Events` it was as simple as: `broadcast` (or `publish`? :) and `subscribe` methods.
 You can not go wrong with those two.
 Then we started to add more features: more adapters, allowed to inject custom logger, etc.
-In early stage Anton did all hard work and set that foundation for us.
+In the early stage, Anton did all hard work and set that foundation for us.

 By the way, it's a good idea to start using own gem when it’s on early stage.
 Anton tried to create Hanami app with `Hanami::Events` and found couple bugs which we already fixed.